joheinze/PriNCe-data-utils/README.md

 - scipy
 - matplotlib
 - astropy
+- hdf5py
 - jupyter notebook or jupyter lab (optional, but needed for the plotting example)
-- Cluster running on Univa grid engine (for other clusters adjust `analyzer.cluster.template_submit` and all calls to `qsub` in `analyzer.cluster`)

 ## Usage

-The main file will generate an HDF database file that can be copied to prince-dir/prince/data
+The main script will generate an HDF database file that can be copied to prince-dir/prince/data

 ## Experimenting with data